s3437526/USAP_Assignment2/tests/results/PhoronixTest_Results.md

 A noteworthy observation was made about the result of the copying of a floating point number which scored below the range at 3594.52 MB/s.
 As this computation doesn't seem like such a demanding task compared to other tests it is unclear whether or not there was a dip in the performance due to other influences e.g. additional unplanned computational load such as user-initiated tasks.

-According to raw data across three runs of the test and with the standard deviation of 2.28%, there there isn't any conclusive evidence (comparitive to other tests) which indicates that this is the result of additional unaccounted workload or the demand of the test.
+According to raw data across three runs of the test and with the standard deviation of 2.28%, there isn't any conclusive evidence (comparative to other tests) to indicate that this is the result of additional unaccounted workload or the demand of the test.

 According to results specified at openbenchmarking.org this Raspberry Pi performs between the 6th and 13th (low tier) percentile across the RAMspeed tests compared to other tested systems.

-More testing would should be done to gather conslusive evidence.
+More testing would be needed to gather more conclusive evidence.

 ***Memory Bandwidth - MBW***